alan-lam/MOBAFire-Web-Scraper/README.md

 Linux has a `fork()` method, so when a new process is created, the next line it executes is the line after it was created.
 On the other hand, Windows doesn't have a `fork()` method, so when a new process is created, it starts over from the beginning of the file.
 (This is probably why multiprocessing is actually slower on Windows.)

 Protecting the code that creates new processes inside `if __name__ == '__main__':` prevents an infinite loop of process spawning.

+### Writing Special Characters to HTML File
+Some guides had titles with special characters.
+Like this title:「10.3」Carry with the Storm's Fury.
+Writing that string directly results in a `UnicodeEncodeError`.

+This is fixed by converting the string to bytes (using `str.encode('utf-8')`) and opening the HTML file in binary mode.
+(Converting the string to bytes and opening in text mode results in the string being written like this: b"\xe3\x80\x8c10.3\xe3\x80\x8dCarry with the Storm's Fury".)

 ## Resources
 http://automatetheboringstuff.com/2e/chapter12/